fossasia/wp-tweet-feed-plugin/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 2.0.1 =
+* Fixed problem with invalid actions introduced into 2.0.0

 = 2.0.0 =
 * Completely rewitten to use the new widget class introduced in WordPress 2.8